 We hired Alejandro in February 2018 as our Inventory & Wholesale Manager.
 He was to make sure our products got from our factories to our warehouse and onto our customers as fast yet efficiently as possible.

 Between handling the logistics with the factories, freight forwarders & our 3PL, he would also handle any wholesale or bulk orders.

 Now at BestSelf we’re mainly a Direct-To-Consumer company.
-Wholesale has not been a big part of our business, so him handling was pretty minimal work.
-Basically just handling inbound inquiries and getting them shipped out.
+Wholesale has not been a big part of our business, so his handling was pretty minimal work.
+Just handling inbound inquiries and getting them shipped out.

 However, despite being a small piece, it was an area we intended to grow.

 We worked together for almost 2 years.
 He attended team retreats a few times per year and given he also lived in New York, I would invite him out for social events like comedy or drinks with friends.

 He even came to my going away party in October 2018 before I moved to Austin and soon after he moved to Portland and then Denver.

 Now one thing I will say about this guy is that he was always mysterious.

 Looking back, I should have been more suspicious because he was like a black hole.
 As in you barely knew anything about him.
 It was easier to get blood out of a stone than to get a personal story out of him.